What is it?

 Club Championship

 With a few events under your belt and the confidence gained through experience, the next step is to compete in a club championship.
+You can find a list of hill climb clubs on the Motorsport UK Club Finder.

 Most clubs will run a championship for each of the car classes which feature at their events.
 The points scored as a result of your finishing position at each event held throughout the year will be totalled up at the end of the season to determine your overall finishing position.